Faizanms812/Packet-Tracer-Project/README.md

 Introduction
 ---------------------------------
 In this project, I will be testing the knowledge I have learned from my CCNA studies using JeremysIT lab course on YouTube and Implementing it into a Campus Area Network Project.
 I first began by creating multiple departments such as HR, IT, and Security and using Variable Length Subnetting (VLSM) to divide my address space efficiently and still support each department's number of hosts.
 I also took into consideration for future expansion.
 I used VLSM instead of classful and FLSM subnetting is because VLSM allows flexibility when assigning IP addresses to our networks.
 It allows us to minimize address waste and assign just enough available addresses for the hosts on the network.
+I will be explaining as many concepts of networking as I can using my own knowledge.

 Goals for this lab
 ----------------------------
-Configure layer 2 segmentation using VLANs, Trunks, Access ports Configure layer 3 segmentation using VLSM
+Configure layer 2 segmentation using VLANs, Trunks, and Access ports Configure layer 3 segmentation using VLSM
 Configure HSRP using SVI's
 Configuring management VLANs
 Configuring ACLs
 Configuring SSH, FTP, NTP, DHCP, DNS
 Configuring OSPF
-Configuring Etherchannel using PAGP
+Configuring EtherChannel using PAGP
-Successfully allow all inter-vlan routing and letting all devices communicate to eachother
+Successfully allow all inter-VLAN routing and let all devices communicate with each other

 ![image](https://github.com/user-attachments/assets/cce3e3f9-3aa1-45ab-a0eb-06bf6df7fad0)